 Alternatively, the shopper might already be on your list or have purchased from your WooCommerce site in the past.

-Abandoned cart recovery emails can be a one-off email or a series of emails, but the goal is always the same: to win back the sale after the shopper has abandoned their cart.
+Abandoned cart recovery emails can be a one-off email or a series of emails, but the goal is always the same: to recover abandoned cart sales.

 The stats around shopping cart abandonment emails are remarkable:

-- 46.1% of people open abandoned cart emails, 13.3% click inside the emails, and of those clicks, more than 35% end up buying something (SalesCycle)
+- Abandoned cart emails have an average open rate of 46.1%, 13.3% click inside the emails, and of those clicks, more than 35% end up buying something (SalesCycle)

 - The global conversion rate for cart abandonment emails is 18%, with some retailers achieving conversion rates as high as 40% (Barilliance)